 Table 1-2 provides additional information on aggregate benefits and costs for specific agency programs.
-In order for a program to be included in Table 1-2, the program needed to have finalized three or more rules in the last ten years with monetized benefits and costs.
+In order for a program to be included in Table 1-2, the program needed to have finalized three or more rules in the last ten years with monetized costs and benefits.